andreaskou/PHPBB_IUM/README.md

 ## Features:

 EXT sends e-mail reminders to users that are inactive for a certain amount of time.
-If user will not wake up after x amount of reminders he will be enabled for (auto) purging.
+If user will not wake up after the 3d reminder user will be enabled for (auto) purging.
 After 3 reminders the ext stops sending reminders to user and admin will be able to delete that user.
+Also user can self delete his account (with or without the approval of the administrator)

 * List of inactive users and their reminders status
 * Automatically send reminders to inactive users
 * Two different templates depending on user's status
 * Define by admin interval of days to consider a user as "sleeper"
-* Define by admin how many reminders per day to send
+* Define by admin how many reminders (mails) per day to send
 * Option to include user's/forums top active topics in mail
-* Option to self delete for a user.
+* Option to self delete for a user. (with or without admins approval)
+* Ignore users.
+List of users that the ext should not send reminders
-* Admin will be able to send reminders to individual inactive users
+* In future release admin will be able to send reminders to individual inactive users
-* probably will be able to delete/purge inactive users if not "wake up".

 ## Installation